setup Hyrox on your Garmin Watch – everything you need to know about HYROX Sports Tech (WOD, AMRAP, CrossFit, Spartan)

 This is what you need to record.

-As you should already know, these are the distances you need to record, plus, of course, the weights.
-Most people will take 60-120 minutes, so every watch has sufficient battery life.
+As you should already know, these are the distances male/female age-group athletes need to record, plus, of course, the weights and reps.
+Most people will take 60-120 minutes, so every modern sports or smart watch has sufficient battery life to record a Hyrox.

 • Run 1,000m